lguildbz-napier/moveibox/README.md

 ├── index.html        # Main HTML file

 ├── style.css         # Stylesheet for UI

 ├── script.js         # JavaScript for dynamic content

 ├── README.md         # Project documentation

-**Usage**
+<h2>**Usage**</h2>

-Enter a movie title in the search bar and click "Search".
+1. Enter a movie title in the search bar and click "Search".

-Click on a movie thumbnail to view details and trailer.
+2. Click on a movie thumbnail to view details and trailer.

-Browse the popular movies section for recommendations.
+3. Browse the popular movies section for recommendations.

 **Screenshots**